 Koala’s mantra is “the old way of furniture sucks.
 This is the Koala way.”

 So they have a disruptive product, that’s great!
 But we know as marketers and advertisers that you could have the best product in the world, but if you do not target the right consumer, the product itself will sit in a factory collecting cobwebs.
 No one will care… This is where Koala really does shine - they know they have a great product that’s shaking up the industry.
 But they also understand the importance and power of advertising and have seriously nailed the execution.

-Here's the campaign I’m talking about:
+Here's the campaign we're talking about:

 They have selected one of their main competitors, IKEA, and called out the pain points consumers have with Ikea furniture (frustration building flatpacks) and stated how they are better (no tools required).
 Don’t get it?
 Don’t think it's clever?
-Well, I guess you’re not the target market for Koala.
-See what I did there?
+Well, we guess you’re not the target market for Koala.
+See what we did there?
 Your message strategy does NOT need to appeal to everyone, it can even create some serious polarisation because usually the more haters you have the more lovers you have as well.

 Here are some more examples of ads that were a part of this campaign: